apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. note:: the ``Via`` header string interpretation can be `decoded here. </tools/via>`_

-.. ts:confvar:: CONFIG proxy.config.http.insert_response_via_str INT 1
+.. ts:cv:: CONFIG proxy.config.http.insert_response_via_str INT 1
    :reloadable:

    Set how the ``Via`` field is handled on the response to the client.